OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Meetings/OGM Stewards Jam Sesh, 2021-04-27.md

 The difference of approach is mainly a difference in structure.
 That is, I believe in having structure lead openness, rather than look for structure simply to emerge from openness (at least in the time scale needed for GaiaFest).

 This timescale requires a rich detailed human-centred governance, with some degree of legal participation across global jurisdictions and a legal DAO (LAO) like component presented on the world stage in November (at COP26).
-It also needs to be functional enough in order to organise next year ms festival - so by November it needs to be up and working.
+It also needs to be functional enough in order to organise next years festival - so by November it needs to be up and working.

 To that end I hope to start some structural work around rich governance from a legal and technical perspective starting this week, with the aim of presenting a work program in 6 weeks time on World Environment Day.